Nevena1997/GraalVM/README.md

 ### JDK
 JDK with JVMCI - so-called labs JDK - https://github.com/graalvm/labs-openjdk-11/releases.
 JAVA_HOME should be set to this JDK.
-You can do this in 2 ways:
+You can do this in two ways:

 1. From a website https://github.com/graalvm/labs-openjdk-11/releases, pick a release for your Operating system and distribution  (Linux for example).
 Then unzip archive.
 If you are using **Linux which is highly recommended** command is ```tar -xf name_of_the_archive.tar.gz```.
 After that, type ```export JAVA_HOME=ABSOLUTE_PATH_TO_UNZIPPED_DIRECTORY```.

 2. If you have ```mx``` installed and configured, just type ```mx fetch-jdk --to ABSOLUTE_PATH_TO_DIRECTORY```.
 You should get console menu where you choose Java 11.
 Java 8 is also supported, but you need Java 11 most of the time.
 This command will find, download and extract needed archive.
 After that just type ```export JAVA_HOME=ABSOLUTE_PATH_TO_UNZIPPED_DIRECTORY```.

 After building GraalVM release, go to bin directory inside latest_graalvm_home.
-There you can see different executables including java and java.
+There you can see different executables including javac and java.
 Those are executables that can be used instead of default javac and java executables.
 Too see which executable is set by  default type which java command in terminal.

 ```which java```
 Output: ```/usr/bin/java```